svissicchio/Repetita/README.txt

 - DemandChangeReoptimization           Change demands and ask the configured solver to re-optimize

 Performed analyses:
-- maximum link utilization (possibly, including comparison with theoretical lower bound (MCF solution)
+- maximum link utilization, optionally including comparison with the theoretical lower bound (MCF solution)
 - number of demands with configured segment routing paths
 - number of demands with configured explicit paths
 - number of modified segment routing paths between two configurations